 Deepanjali Mishra

-I am a Ph.D. student in the Electrical and Computer Engineering department at Carnegie Mellon University, where I am extremely fortunate to be advised by Prof. Akshitha Sriraman and deeply grateful to be mentored by Dr. Vivek Seshadri.
+I am a Ph.D. student in the Electrical and Computer Engineering department (ECE) at Carnegie Mellon University, where I am extremely fortunate to be advised by Prof. Akshitha Sriraman and deeply grateful to be mentored by Dr. Vivek Seshadri and Dr. Ashish Panwar.

 I am broadly interested in designing efficient computer systems, with a focus on energy-efficient, high-performance memory and processor architectures for datacenters.
-My current research explores architectural and microarchitectural techniques to reduce the data movement bottleneck in datacenter processors — a critical challenge for improving both performance and energy efficiency at scale.
+A key challenge in this space is the data movement bottleneck: frequent memory accesses stall processors and limit performance.
+My research develops architectural techniques to mitigate these bottlenecks, enabling datacenter processors to achieve high performance and energy efficiency at scale.

 Previously, I was a Research Fellow at Microsoft Research India, where I learnt some tricks of the trade of pursuing research.
 I obtained my Bachelor's in Electronics and Communication Engineering from Visvesvaraya Technological University in India.